1.0 Introduction

 Perform the following steps to copy the API key from the Fortanix DSM:

-Click the Apps menu item in the DSM left navigation panel and click the app created in Section 3.4: Creating an Application to go to the detailed view of the app.
+In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 3.4: Creating an Application to go to the detailed view of the app.

 From the API Key Details dialog box, copy the API Key of the app to use it later.